-Please be ensured that everything you say during this training course will be treated as confidential and will not be made reference to outside the course.
-This training course is a trustworthy environment and a safe haven, so please feel comfortable and speak openly.
+Note: it is important to ensure the trainees that everything they say during this training course will be treated as confidential and will not be made reference to outside the course.
+This training course is a trustworthy environment and a safe haven, so invite the trainees to trust your confidentiality and encourage them to speak openly.